A Closer Look at Distributor Claim Management Process With Bob Meinhard.

 “Even on a direct basis, channel distributors still mandate rebate incentives in order to maximize the relationship they share with your company.
 Managing indirect rebate programs simply makes these adjustments just a bit more complex.”

 Meinhard: “I would.
-In fact, during my experience, I’ve seen deliberate attempts made by the personnel submitting the claim to take advantage of the ‘gray areas,’ in hope that the business paying the claim doesn’t have the resources to identify any misconduct.”
+In fact, I’ve seen deliberate attempts made by the personnel submitting the claim to take advantage of the ‘gray areas’; in hope that the business paying the claim doesn’t have the resources to identify any misconduct.”

 “For some companies, it’s a tactic to approach unstructured claims as a monetary opportunity for possible exploitation.”

-“Ultimately, there should be a very high level of definition so that there aren’t any questions about whether a claim is valid or not—defined so well that there is zero room to question or potential to manipulate a claim.”
+“Ultimately, there should be a very high level of definition.
+The program should be defined so well that there is zero room to question or potential to manipulate a claim.”

 Bob Meinhard maintains a revered reputation within the sales analysis community.
 With over 19 years in global sales operations management, international business, sales reporting, and channel sales consulting, Meinhard continues to serve as an instrumental resource to corporate professionals and executives looking to broaden their expertise.